 It is the time of year for resolutions and healthier eating (but let’s stick with that all year this time!).
 I know four people who are giving up fancy coffee in the new year, so I wanted to share this healthier homemade alternative.

-I’ve shared before the only way I’ll drink coffee and my salted caramel variation on that recipe.
+I’ve shared before the way I prefer to drink coffee and my salted caramel variation on that recipe.
 When I drink coffee, it almost always includes a tablespoon of butter (yes, really) and some coconut oil or MCT Oil (from here).
 Dave Asprey of BulletproofExec.com and UpgradedSelf.com popularized the idea of butter and oil in coffee with his “Bulletproof Coffee.”

 I’ve made variations of this recipe with coffee, decaf coffee, chai tea and herbal teas and they are all delicious and all give me energy for hours and hours.
 I often get asked “how do you get it all done with a blog and five kids” and the answer: having a structured schedule every day and consuming enough healthy fats.
 This recipe is packed with brain boosting fats and it keeps me energetic but not jittery all day.